Trail and Trailhead Information

 Hawkins Range Reserve is a beautiful addition to the recreational offerings in the Boise Foothills.
 The reserve, which is located off N. Bogus Basin Road, features a 5.7-mile directional trail called Hawkins Loop and .6-mile nested trail called Harrow Trail.
 The paved trailhead is located in a unique area of the Boise Foothills that until now has not been accessible to the public.
 It offers a restroom and horse trailer parking.

-Hawkins Range Reserve and all trail access is closed seasonally from November to May (weather permitting) to protect critical habitat and important wildlife corridors for the animals who call the foothills home.
+Hawkins Range Reserve and all trail access is closed seasonally from December 1 to April 30 to protect critical habitat and important wildlife corridors for the animals who call the foothills home.
 In addition, dogs are required to remain on-leash on all trails in the reserve from May 1 through June 15 to protect elk calving in the area.
-Dogs will be allowed off-leash but must be under voice control at all times from June 16 to October 31 annually.
+Dogs will be allowed off-leash but must be under voice control at all times from June 16 to November 30 annually.
+A gate is installed at the Hawkins Range Reserve Trailhead that automatically closes from dusk to dawn each day.

 Hawkins Range Reserve spans 393 acres of foothills property off Bogus Basin Road.
 It is owned by the City of Boise and managed by the Ridge to Rivers Trail System partnership.